Double Down: Game Change 2012: Contents

-Response
+Reception

-Peter Hamby, writing for The Washington Post, said "the book lacks the made-for-Hollywood scenes of "Game Change", but "there’s still click-bait aplenty".
+Writing for The Washington Post, Peter Hamby said "the book lacks the made-for-Hollywood scenes of "Game Change", but "there’s still click-bait aplenty".
 Ezra Klein wrote for Bloomberg that the book "is a joyous romp through the seedy underbelly of presidential campaigning".
 Michael Kinsley wrote for The New York Times that Double Down "may be the first political book ever with more excrement than sex".

 Prominent individuals mentioned in the book have responded publicly about its contents.
 Discussing the book's claim, Huntsman, Sr. again denied being Reid's source, calling the claim "supermarket tabloid trash."
 Christie indicated that Romney called him to apologize about the leaks from his campaign.
 When responding to claims about incomplete vetting reports, he dismissed the criticism as "part of the parlor game of Washington D.C.", and said that "political advice from people who ran the Romney campaign is probably something nobody should really give a darn about".
 Regarding the possibility of swapping Biden for Clinton as his running mate, Obama told Chuck Todd of NBC News that "if they had asked me, I would have said there is no way that I am not running again with Joe Biden".